Essendon v Western Bulldogs (2000 AFL season): Aftermath

 The win secured the Western Bulldogs' place in the 2000 finals series.
 The Bulldogs lost the final match of the home-and-away season to finish seventh on the ladder, and subsequently lost its elimination final against the Brisbane Lions at the Gabba.
-The club would struggle in the ensuing years, with Wallace resigning as coach with one round remaining in the 2002 season, followed by claiming the wooden spoon in 2003.
+The club struggled in the ensuing years, with Wallace resigning as coach with one round remaining in the 2002 season, followed by claiming the wooden spoon in 2003.

-Defensive strategies became more common in the AFL in the years following the game, with spare defenders and strong defensive zones becoming regular strategies within a few years.